blackheaven/WeakAndUselessHaskellForNothing/README.md

 Every *Kind* have the same *Sort* named *BOX*, a *Sort* is a type of *Kind*.
 All the *Kinds* are not equals.

-We can't use a type of a *Kind* when an other is expected:
+We can't use a type of a *Kind* when another is expected:
 ```haskell
 Prelude> :k Product
 Product :: * -> * -> *